mdernovoi/data-analysis-platform/docs/files_and_directories.md

 Your custom Makefile that implements platform management features.

 The goal is to provide the reference `data-analysis-platform` functionality inside your custom repository.
-This is accomplished by overwriting the `DATA_ANALYSIS_PLATFORM_SRC_PATH` and `DATA_ANALYSIS_PLATFORM_RUNTIME_PATH` variables of the Makefile of the `data-analysis-platform` repository.
+This is accomplished by overwriting the `DATA_ANALYSIS_PLATFORM_TEMPLATES_PATH` and `DATA_ANALYSIS_PLATFORM_CUSTOM_VERSION_PATH` variables of the Makefile of the `data-analysis-platform` repository.

 ## `data-analysis-platform`